msanch023/lolanalysis/README.md

 ### **Description of Columns**

-By simplifying the data down to 5 columns and around 21000 rows, I had all the data I would need in order to answer whether winning became more likely when the top laner was fed.
+By simplifying the data down to 6 columns and around 21000 rows, I had all the data I would need in order to answer whether winning became more likely when the top laner was fed.

 **Columns Used** <br />
-`result` -\> `1` if the match was won and `0` if the match was lost<br /> `goldat15` -\> The total amount of gold the player has gathered at 15 minutes <br /> `opp_goldat15` -\> The total amount of gold the opponent has gathered at 15 minutes<br /> `golddiffat15` -\>
-The differential in gold between the two players<br /> `winning_lane`
+`result` -\> `1` if the match was won and `0` if the match was lost<br /> `champion` -\> The character that the player was using `goldat15` -\> The total amount of gold the player has gathered at 15 minutes <br /> `opp_goldat15` -\> The total amount of gold the opponent has gathered at 15 minutes<br /> `golddiffat15` -\> The differential in gold between the two players<br /> `winning_lane`